 Model performance

 The XGBoost model demonstrated substantial predictive capability, with an AUROC of 0.89.
 The classification results showed a precision of 0.89, recall of 0.80, and F1-score of 0.84 for the negative class.
-The AUROC and AUC-PR, along with their respective 95%CIs, are provided in Figure 2A and B. The hyperparameters utilized for the best-performing model after optimization are provided in the supplementary materials, as is an overview regarding the role of these components in the model functionality.
+The AUROC and AUC-PR, along with their respective 95%CIs, are provided in Figure 2.
+The hyperparameters utilized for the best-performing model after optimization are provided in the supplementary materials, as is an overview regarding the role of these components in the model functionality.

 Calibration